 Have you ever watched the start of a race?
 The position that runners take initially is the start of a drive phase.
 When the race begins, sprinters accelerate and the first 5-10 steps in this process are known as the drive phase.

-This phase begins with the first step and the runner has to follow a particular method to quickly attain the running position.
+This phase begins after the start phase and is the time you are building speed or reaching the acceleration phase, which is critical to get into the correct top end speed position.
 There are keys to the drive phase in sprinting that every runner should know.
 Why do I say this?
-Let’s take a look at the importance of the drive phase in sprinting
+Let’s take a look at the importance of the drive phase in sprinting.

 Why is the Drive Phase Important in Sprinting?

 The drive phase to me is an essential factor that differentiates pro-sprinters from novices.
 It can make or break your entire run.
 As it is commonly said, “Well begun is half done.”
 It holds true for this phase.

 The ability of an athlete to reach their top speed depends on the force they generate into the ground.
 Knowing the keys to the drive phase in sprinting will help you generate that force effectively.

 I’ve commonly seen sprinters rush to get to their top speed without following the methods I’m going to explain below and end up utilizing a lot of their energy.
 They are not able to maximize their potential that way and never achieve the natural rhythm and appropriate stride length with their bodies in sprinting.

 For me, there are three keys to the drive phase in sprinting.
 If you follow this process, your body will be naturally able to do it.
 Let’s take a look at them one by one.

 When you are starting a run, make sure your foot stays behind the knee for the first couple of steps.
 With the third step, you want your foot to align with your knee.
 This process is called the start phase and at this point, you enter the drive phase (our focus for this post).